Infygo/Kluwers/README.md

 - Maven build management tool is used
 - TestRunner is implemented with TestNG
 - Assertions using Testng asserts
 - Reporting in the Framework is achieved using Extentreport , html and json format
+- Test cases can be executed in either chrome or firefox browser based on the maven browser parameter passed in the maven command
+- browser and url parameters are set in the properties file and can be overrided from maven command line

 ## Features
 - ToDo tasks / Items can be added to the app